Botskiz/decentsampler-bottles/README.md

 * Two voices for more or less airflow noises
 * Four round robin variations for each sample
 * Inbuilt effects
-* Keyswitches to enable or disable effects on demand
+* Keyswitches and Midi CC to enable or disable effects on demand
 * You may experience childhood memories